2009 Ecuadorian general election

 Among the candidates for President were current President Rafael Correa, supported by his PAIS Alliance and the Socialist Party; Álvaro Noboa ran under the banner of the PRIAN and had the support of the Social Christian Party (PSC) and the Christian Democratic Union.
 Former president Lucio Gutiérrez ran as the candidate of the January 21 Patriotic Society Party.

 Preliminary results suggested that Correa had won reelection in the first round easily, surpassing 50% of the vote, followed by Gutiérrez coming in second with about 28% of the vote.
 Correa's came short of having an absolute majority in parliament.

-In addition Correa became the first sitting president to be reelected since García Moreno since 1875.
+In addition Correa became the first sitting president to be reelected since García Moreno in 1875.

 The full results of the seat distribution was still known, though it was assumed that PAIS would have 59 seats, PSP 19, PSC/MG 11, PRIAN 7, MPD 5, the Municipalist Movement 5, and others less than 5 seats.